 Prof. Dr. Ruyssen, Ilse

-Dr. Ilse Ruyssen is assistant professor at the Department of General Economics (Ghent University) where she teaches several courses in the field of international economics.
+Ilse is an Assistant Professor at the Department of General Economics (Ghent University) where she teaches several courses in the field of international economics.
 She obtained her PhD in Economic Sciences from Ghent University in 2013 after which she spent three years as a postdoctoral researcher at IRES (Université Catholique de Louvain) and Ghent University.
-As of 2015, Ilse is coordinator of the interdisciplinary Migration Working Group at Ghent University and she is involved in several research projects concerning the economics of international migration.
-She is also affiliated as research fellow to IRES (Université Catholique de Louvain).
+As of 2015, Ilse is the coordinator of the interdisciplinary Migration Working Group at Ghent University and she is involved in several research projects concerning the economics of international migration.
+She is also affiliated as a research fellow to IRES (Université Catholique de Louvain).